Skip to content

 20-30% of First Year Salary

 Contingency search firm agreements are rarely exclusive.
 As a result, they have to scramble to fill openings because they’re competing with the company’s internal recruiting team, job posting applicants, and other contingency firms.
-To increase their chances of making a placement, contingency search firms usually work on many open positions at once, using their existing database.
+To increase their chances of making a placement, contingency search firms typically work on multiple open positions simultaneously, utilizing their existing database.
 They have little time to proactively research and recruit ideal passive candidates.
+They often market the most placeable candidates (MPCs) to several employers — something retained firms never do.

 Hybrid “Container” Search Firm Fees